 Best visual learning printables

 Twinkl is one of my favourite places for worksheets that are visually clear and they have lots of free resources alongside the paid options.
-One we have enjoyed using recently is the emotion sorting activity.
+One we have enjoyed using recently when looking at emotional recognition is the emotion sorting activity.

 Orchard Toys – have a great selection of worksheets with very clear visuals.
 You can also sign up for their daily worksheets at the moment for those home schooling in lockdown.